eggsyntax/sonify/README.md

 Hint:
 ===
-For my dev environment, anyway, nosetests runs better if I actively add the sonify directory to virtualenv's pythonpath.
+For my dev environment, anyway, nosetests runs better if I actively add the sonify directory to virtualenv's pythonpath (after installing nose in the virtualenv).
 So edit ./lib/python2.7/site-packages/sonify.pth and add a line like:
 /Users/egg/Documents/Programming/sonify-env/sonify
-You may *possibly* also have to run the version in the virtualenv explicitly, once (using eg \``which nosetests``).
+You may *possibly* also have to run the version in the virtualenv explicitly, one time.